pjmartinez/TFM_UM-eqtls/README.md

 This tutorial will teach you how to use open source quality control, RNA Seq, Variant Calling, eQTL tools to complete a cis-eQTL analysis which is possible when you  have generated the specific datasets.
 Moving through the tutorial, you will take expression and genotypic data from a woody species as grape and perform a eQTL analysis via Matrix eQTL to characterize the gene expression levels during ripening Vitis vinifera L. fruit.

 # 2. RNA Seq Analysis
+A total of 400mg of RNA was extracted from berry pericarp tissue (entire berries without seeds), a detailed description about RNA extraction and library preparation and sequencing of the 120 samples (10 varieties at four stages, in total 40 triplicate samples) can be also found in (Massonnet, M. et al. 2017)(https://pubmed.ncbi.nlm.nih.gov/28652263/).

 ## 2.1.
 Accessing the Data using SRA-Toolkit
 Before we can get started, we need to get the data we're going to analyze.
 This dataset has been deposited in the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) at NCBI, a comprehensive collection of sequenced genetic data submitted by researchers.
 The beauty of the SRA is the ease with which genetic data becomes accessible to any scientist with an internet connection.
 Sets of sequences (usually all the sequences from a given sample within an experiment) in the SRA have a unique identifier.
 The set may be downloaded using a software module called the `sra-explorer`.
 There are several possibilities to download the files in the `sra-explorer`, which I invite you to investigate for yourself at [here](https://sra-explorer.info/).